Texas Permanency Outcomes Project (TXPOP)

 The Texas Permanency Outcomes Project is building shared power with children and families to reinvent foster care.

-TXPOP is refocusing practice, strengthening the workforce, and transforming how systems treat families within foster care.
+TXPOP is refocusing practice, strengthening the workforce, and transforming how systems treat families and children within foster care.

 Our Three-Pronged Approach